 How to Get Someone Into Rehab Who Is a Minor

-While New Day Recovery treats adults age 18 and up, we do know that families can struggle when a minor child is caught in addiction.
+While New Day Recovery treats adults ages 18 and up, we do know that families can struggle when a minor child is caught up in drug use.
 The rules and laws in these cases are slightly different since parents can make some decisions legally on behalf of their minor children.
 However, forcing your child into rehab simply because “you said so” isn’t always the best route to take for long-term healing.
 If you’re facing this type of situation, consider reaching out to a professional with experience in teen or child drug abuse for help.

 Whatever Step You Take, Consider Taking it Today

-Contact us at New Day Recovery to find out more about your options, whether you’re the one dealing with addiction or you’re worried about a loved one.
-We can help you understand what steps to take next and offer some advice about which type of treatment might be right for you or your loved one.
+Contact us at New Day Recovery to find out more about your treatment program options, whether you’re the one dealing with drug addiction or you’re worried about a loved one.
+We can help you understand what recovery process steps to take next and offer some advice about which type of addiction recovery treatment might be right for you or your loved one.